 4. Do you crave salty foods like crazy?

 5. Do you easily gain weight around your midsection?

 6. Do you catch every cold/flu that goes around?

 7. Do you get dizzy upon standing?

 8. Do you feel most tired in the mornings, and then at 3-5PM?

 9. Do you get a second wind around 9/10pm and find it difficult to sleep?

 11. Brutal PMS, menopause or mood swings

 If you said yes to at least 3 of these questions, you’re got some healing to do!
-Join the #AFDetoxChallenge, eat some carbs, and get yo’ nap on girl.
+Grab the full guide to healing adrenal fatigue below, eat some carbs, and get yo’ nap on girl.